Legal information about Family Violence laws and resources

 If you also have a family court case, you need to tell your family law lawyer or the family court about any conditions of release.
 It is important that your family court orders and criminal court orders say the same things.

 Divorce law says judges must make sure they know about cases happening in other courts, such as criminal court or a child protection case.
-In family law cases the judge has the power to consider family violence so be prepared to answer questions about other cases.
+You have a legal duty to tell the court about other criminal or non-criminal cases.
+In all family law cases the judge must consider family violence so be prepared to answer questions about other cases.

 If I call the police will I have to go to court?